Creating a Career Development Plan: Tips and Strategies

 Key Takeaways

-- The process of creating a career development plan has many benefits for both employers and employees.
+- A career development program has numerous benefits for both employees and employers.

 - Making time for personal development goals is vital.

-Why Create a Career Development Plan?
+Why should you create a Career Development Plan?

-Developing a strong career development plan has numerous advantages for employees and employers:
+Developing a strong career development plan has numerous advantages for employees as well as employers:

 - Finds gaps in skills that require being addressed.